illBeRoy/jest-after-this/README.md

 </p>

 ## About
 `jest-after-this` is an extension to `jest` that gives you a new lifecycle hook: `afterThis`.
 This hook allows you to schedule code that will run after the current test is over.
-Think about it as something similary to `afterEach`, except you use it dynamically from within the test, and you can use it for as many times as you need.
+You can think about it as something similar to `afterEach`, except you use it dynamically from within the test, and you can use it for as many times as you need.

 The benefits of this approach are:
 1. You can use this to handle side effects after the test is over (e.g. delete temp test files, remove records from memory, and more)